scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-2.x-to-monitoring-2.y.rst

 Upgrade Guide - Scylla Monitoring 2.x to Scylla Monitoring 2.y
 ==============================================================

-This document is a step by step procedure for upgrading  |mon_root| from version 2.x to 2.y, for example, between 2.0 to 2.1.
+This document is a step by step procedure for upgrading  ScyllaDB Monitoring Stack from version 2.x to 2.y, for example, between 2.0 to 2.1.